Joel Bowman: Publications, honors and awards

-Bowman, who was the Samuel Candler Dobbs Professor of Theoretical Chemistry at Emory University, is the author or co-author of more than 600 publications.
+Bowman, who is the Samuel Candler Dobbs Professor Emeritus of Theoretical Chemistry at Emory University, is the author or co-author of more than 700 publications.
 He is an elected member of the International Academy of Quantum Molecular Sciences.
 He received the Herschbach Medal, which is the highest award given by the Conference on Molecular Collision Dynamics.
 He is an honorary fellow of the Chinese Chemical Society and an elected fellow of the American Physical Society and of the American Association for the Advancement of Science.
-In 2013, a Festschrift issue of the Journal of Physical Chemistry A was published in his honor.
+In 2013, a Festschrift issue of the Journal of Physical Chemistry A was published in his honor..
+He is also the recipient of the Alexander von Humboldt Research Award.